sergeyklay/django-environ-2/docs/essentials.rst

 Interpolation of environment variables on read is a very risky behavior.
 Even if there's a valid use case for it.
 That's why it is disabled by default.

-Using URL-unsafe characters un URL-like variables
+Using URL-unsafe characters in URL-like variables
 =================================================

 Internally ``django-environ-2`` uses ``urllib`` to parse URL-like schemas.